Tying Tiffany

-Tying Tiffany (born 1978), also known as TT and Tiff Lion, is an Italian electronic music singer.
-She stated that the idea of her stage name was born from a photobook by artist Nobuyoshi Araki.
+Tying Tiffany, also known as TT and Tiff Lion, is an Italian electronic music project.
+The idea of the stage name was born from a photobook by artist Nobuyoshi Araki.

-She has released five original studio albums: Undercover (2005), Brain for Breakfast (2007), Peoples Temple (2010), Dark Days, White Nights (2012), Drop (2014).
+Tying Tiffany has released five original studio albums: Undercover (2005), Brain for Breakfast (2007), Peoples Temple (2010), Dark Days, White Nights (2012), Drop (2014).
 TT has also released two remix albums, Black Neon RMXs (2009) and Peoples Temple Remix Edition (2011), plus the EP One (2013), as well as over fifteen singles.

 In 2011, TT started an instrumental music side project, T.T.L., with Italian producer Lorenzo Montanà, creating soundtracks for films and trailers.

 Biography

-Tying Tiffany was born in Padua in 1978.
-She attended the Art Institute and began experimenting with different artistic paths, from design, photography to music.
+Tying Tiffany attended the Art Institute and began experimenting with different artistic paths, from design, photography to music.
 In the early years of her career, she travelled Europe as a bass player and singer in various indie rock bands.
 She has also acted in some independent movies, artistic films and theatrical performances.

-In 2005, she decided to share an electronic music project including her song "You Know Me" in the Full Body Workout Vol. 2 compilation for the Berlin-based label Get Physical.
+In 2005, decided to share an electronic music project including her song "You Know Me" in the Full Body Workout Vol. 2 compilation for the Berlin-based label Get Physical.

-Her debut album Undercover, released in 2005 on Jato Music label, moved from her passion for industrial, dark wave and punk music and her DJ experience.
+The debut album Undercover, released in 2005 on Jato Music label, moved from her passion for industrial, dark wave and punk music and her DJ experience.
 Undercover was acclaimed by the international press, the media and the public, and became one of the Italian music successes of 2006.

 Tiffany then performed many concerts, playing in Italy and Europe and sharing the stage with artists like Iggy Pop, Buzzcocks, Stereo Total, The Rapture, Eels, dEUS, Tiga, and Alec Empire with whom she toured in 2008.

 After a show on the NME stage at Groningen's Festival, the label I Scream Records took a deal with Tying Tiffany to release her second album, Brain for Breakfast, in 2007.
 This album featured collaborations with Wolfgang Schrödl (Liquido), Pete Namlook and Nic Endo (Atari Teenage Riot and Alec Empire).
 Soon after this second album, a European tour followed, with over 80 dates.
 The other music video "Slow Motion" (with Nic Endo's remix) was aired in Europe and Asia.